Easy No Bake Lactation Cookie Recipe with Protein

 Here’s a quick breakdown of some specific ingredients commonly found in lactation cookies:

 This ingredient is a source of B vitamins, chromium, selenium, and protein.
 It does not contain B12, but the other B vitamins in there may help to boost energy and support the nervous system.
 Brewer’s yeast can help with digestion and keep your skin, hair, eyes, mouth, and liver healthy.

 Flaxseed is a good source of dietary fiber and omega-3 fatty acids.
 It contains vitamins E and B, calcium, iron, and potassium.
 It can be used to help keep your digestive system regular and prevent irritable bowel syndrome.
 It may also lower blood glucose and improve insulin tolerance.

 A great source of soluble fiber, oats help to slow down the absorption of carbohydrates into the bloodstream, which helps to avoid spikes in your blood sugar levels.
 They are also a great source of magnesium as well as other vitamins & minerals, so it’s a great idea to have them as part of your diet anyway!

 This ingredient contains zinc, which is a must for breastfeeding moms.
 Zinc aids the immune system and even helps to protect cracked nipples, a common occurrence when breastfeeding.
 Like Brewer’s yeast, it is also believed to help with postpartum depression.

-One of the most common ingredients found in lactation cookies, galactogogues.
+This is one of the most common ingredients found in lactation cookies.
 The best lactation cookies always contain galactogogues, which are substances found in various herbs and foods that promote lactation.
 Examples of galactogogues include turmeric, fennel seed, oatmeal, and chickpeas, just to name a few.